WuBoytH/The-WuBor-Patch/wubor-changelog/src/system/engine.md

 ## Actions Out of Shield
 Out-of-Shield options have been significantly changed.

-* It is now possible to perform a Platform Drop like in perevious games.
+* It is now possible to perform a Platform Drop like in previous games.
+  * It is also possible to perform a Platform Drop while in Shield Lock.
 * You can no longer directly perform actions out of shield.
 Performing any action while holding Shield will instead force a Shield Drop first, and then buffer the action.
   * Spotdodges, Rolls, and Platform Dropping can still be directly performed.
   * In addition, Grab, Dash Grab, and Turn Grab can still be performed directly while putting up Shield.
 Performing Grab otherwise will force a Shield Drop first.